 RATING STANDARDS – Work shop about setting a company wide employee rating standard.

-Swedavia manages 11 airports and wanted to let all 1500 employees get engaged in charity
+Swedavia manages 11 airports in Sweden, and wanted to let all 1500 employees engage with their charity work in a new way.
+The challenge was to achieve this simultaneously across the 11 airports.

 The game was a great success and the teams exceeded the goals.
 During the game many teams spontaneously started collaborating by sharing the locations of the codes.
 This to ensure that all colleagues found as many of them as possible so the overall goal could be reached easier.